vanhoefm/macstealer/README.md

 advantage of using client isolation in this scenario can be questioned.
 Client isolation is supposed to prevent a malicious insider from attacking others.
-But if the malicious insider knows the pre-shared password, they can just create a rogue clone (evil twin), trick victims into connecting to this malicious copy of the network, and this still attack other clients!
-In other words, **using client** **isolation in a network secured using a password provides no strong security**.
+But if the malicious insider knows the pre-shared password, they can just create a rogue clone (evil twin), trick victims into connecting to this malicious copy of the network, and then attack other clients!
+In other words, **using client** **isolation in a network secured using a password provides no strong security**, a malicious client can create a rogue AP to still attack other clients.

-That being said, it can be argued that creating a rogue clone can be detected by the network administrator, meaning client isolation does make attacks harder.
-Additionally, when a lightweight device is (remotely) compromised, it may not have the resources to (easily) act as a rogue clone.
+That being said, it can be argued that creating a rogue AP can be detected by the network administrator, meaning client isolation does make attacks harder.
+Additionally, when a lightweight device is (remotely) compromised, it may not have the resources to (easily) act as a rogue AP.
 This makes it harder, but not impossible, to perform attacks when client isolation is used.
 Overall, although client isolation provides no strong security guarantees in a password-protected network, it can be argued that it increases the practical difficulty of performing attacks.

-Our MacStealing attack is easier to perform than creating a rogue clone.
-All that the malicious insider (e.g., a lightweight compromised IoT devices) needs to do is spoof a MAC address and (re)connect to the network.
+Our MacStealing attack is easier to perform than creating a rogue AP.
+All that the malicious insider, e.g., a lightweight compromised IoT devices, needs to do is spoof a MAC address and (re)connect to the network.
 Such an attack is also harder to detect.
 Based on this observation, our new attack makes the situation worse, and therefore one can argue that our attack should also be considered relevant in networks protected using a pre-shared password.